Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 That said, how can we represent our very complex <b>Hello World</b> messages?
 Of course through an item...
 The item name will be <b>"greetings"</b>.
 It will have two fields: <i>message</i> and <i>timestamp</i>.

-The demo is based on two components: the HTML front-end (on the client side) of which fully details you can find at [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and the Data Adapter (on the server side) detailed in this project.

 ### Dig the Code

-#### The Data Adapter

 We need to create the server-side code that will pass the data to the Lightstreamer Server, which in turn will pass it to the front-end.
 This is done by writing a <b>Data Adapter</b>, a plug-in module that injects data into the Server.
 Let's choose <b>Java</b> to write our Data Adapter (the other current options would be to use .NET or to work at the TCP socket level, but we are adding more).
 First, we need to implement the <b>SmartDataProvider</b> interface: